shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ],
 ```

+This was changed to prevent information leakage of security sensitive data like usernames or directories in the error messages.

 ### Account / Registration

 The account section and registration have been refactored to continue the refactoring of core classes.